machinetranslate/machinetranslate.org/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
 name: Report a bug
-about: Create a report to help us improve
+about: Create a report to help Machine Translate improve
 title: 'Bug: '
 labels: 'bug'
-assignees: ''
+assignees: 'cefoo'

 ---

-_Please replace the content with the relevant details._

-**Description:** _e.g.
-“The footer LinkedIn button leads nowhere.”_
+**Description:** *e.g. “The footer LinkedIn button leads nowhere.”*

 **Steps to reproduce the behavior:**
 1. Go to '...'